It’s hard to believe, in this day and age of widespread Internet usage, that 40% of businesses do not have websites.

 3. Not every marketing avenue is right for every business.

 True – as far as it goes.
 But there’s a reason why traditional marketing channels – newspapers, magazines, radio stations and so on – have websites.
 Surely that tells you something!
-You can also look at analytics for your website to see exactly what impact it is having, read more about that here.

 4. I can’t compete with the Big Boys.
 Why bother?

 Every industry has its giants, but that hasn’t stopped millions – 26 million, at last count – of very small businesses from opening up shop.
 And the overwhelming majority (95.4%) of businesses in this country, according to Microbusiness Strategies, have fewer than five employees.

 For every McDonald’s restaurant, there are thousands of mom ‘n’ pop eateries that are successfully competing against the fast-food behemoth.
 They offer something – whether it’s customer service or location or menu or any of a hundred other variables – that McDonald’s does not.

 Company size is not a limiting factor.
 Imagination is.

 5. OK, OK!
 I’ll put up a website.
 I have no intention of doing anything with it but it’s better that nothing.

 Setting up an website and just leaving it there is like putting a sign at the back of your property.
 If no one sees it, what’s the point?